jonelo/dumahadaba/README.md

 # dumahadaba

 Dump Malware Hash DataBase.
 The script downloads the SQLite database from https://github.com/CYB3RMX/MalwareHashDB/ and it dumps the content (MD5 hash values of malware and their descriptions) to a GNU/Linux compatible text hash file so that it can be processed further by tools which are able to handle plain text hash value lists.
+The script also detects records in HashDB that have a hash value but no description (those will be fixed in the dump), and records that do not represent valid MD5 hash values (those will be ignored in the dump).

 ## Dump the data base